 On Thursdays students look forward to Together and Talk, an opportunity to discuss issues of character.
 Each class meets in informal groups to discuss topics such as virtues, student behavior and social issues.
 Faculty lead the group discussions.
 Students are encouraged to be honest, just, charitable and respectful of the feelings of others.

 Student council members and faculty nominate Lower School students who show Integrity (those who do the right thing - even when no one else is looking).
-Each month a group of students are recognized.
+Several times a year a group of students are recognized.
 They receive certificates and their photos are displayed in the Lower School commons.